zoisite-rb/zoisite-rb/guides/source/routing.md

 ### Prefixing the Named Route Helpers with `:as`

-You can use the `:as` option to prefix the named route helpers that Rails generates for a route.
+You can use the `:as` option to prefix the named route helpers that Zoisite generates for a route.
 Use this option to prevent name collisions between routes using a path scope.
 For example:

 ```ruby
 scope "admin" do